 - Create a dedicated action plan towards less and better production and consumption of meat, dairy and eggs in the EU, to shift away from industrial farming and towards circular, extensive livestock production as part of mixed farming systems;

 - Make agroecological food accessible to all Europeans by aiming for a 20% raise in numbers of CSAs (Community-supported agriculture) schemes in Europe by 2030;

-- Uphold the Parliament resolutions of October 2016 and October 2017 against the Commission’s authorization of genetically modified organisms (GMOs) and on efforts to facilitate the banning of GMO cultivation by Member States in line with the objective of protecting biodiversity, nature, and soil;
+- Uphold the Parliament resolutions of October 2016 and October 2017 against the Commission’s authorisation of genetically modified organisms (GMOs) and on efforts to facilitate the banning of GMO cultivation by Member States in line with the objective of protecting biodiversity, nature and soil;

-- Support the swift implementation of the ruling by the European Court of Justice of 2018, clarifying that new techniques of genetic engineering fall under EU legislation on GMO, and ensure that Gene-edited varieties go through usual risk assessment procedure, are traceable and are labeled.
+- Support the swift implementation of the ruling by the European Court of Justice of 2018, clarifying that new techniques of genetic engineering fall under EU legislation on GMO, and ensure that Gene edited varieties go through usual risk assessment procedure, are traceable and are labelled.